x42en/sysplant/docs/index.md

 SysPlant has been developped for Linux users, some stuff might be broken within Windows or Mac.
 PR are welcome if you found anything that does not work as expected.

 ## What is `iterator` option ?
 Sysplant is based on existing mechanisms for syscall number and addresses retrieval.
 I do not claim any of their discovery, I just harmonize all this methods in a single tool to be able to generate them easily using templates.
-These mechanisms are called `iterator`, if you look at the code you'll probably understand why :wink
+These mechanisms are called `iterator`, if you look at the code you'll probably understand why :wink:

 ## What is `method` option ?
 One your `iterator` has been choosen you can then specify a `method` option based on the existing way to call syscalls.
 All the iterator are supported which let you select whatever you want as a final syscall stub.

-  1. Direct: the syscall is made directly in the stubs.
+  1. **Direct:** the syscall is made directly in the stubs.
 You then only need the syscall number but AV/EDR might be see you
-  2. Indirect: the Sysplant stub jump to the begining of Ntdll stub.
+  2. **Indirect:** the Sysplant stub jump to the begining of Ntdll stub.
 You only need syscall address and no longer call syscall in your code but AV/EDR might hook these functions
-  3. Random: the Sysplant stub jump to a random syscall instruction of Ntdll stub.
+  3. **Random:** the Sysplant stub jump to a random syscall instruction of Ntdll stub.
 You need the syscall number and 1 syscall instruction address.
 You then no longer call syscall in your code and can avoid hooked functions.

 ## Documentation